ratfactor/meow5/README.md

 actually made a copy of every word's machine instructions every time it is "compiled".

+In the name of simplicity, I'm also avoiding too many assembly tricks or any attempt at optimization (that stuff is really fun, but I find it too distracting from making this proof-of-concept).
+So, for example, I'll use:

+    mov eax, 0

+instead of the shorter (when assembled)  instruction:

+    xor eax, eax

+because the intent is clearer at a glance.

 ## Psuedocode examples

 Given these pseudo machine code definitions: